Utopianer/DOMO-Project/README.md

 You can still download the Wallets in the Releases Section: https://github.com/Utopianer/DOMO-Project/releases

-For more Informations please ask Domo or visit the official DOMO Forum: http://domotalk.com
+For more Informations please ask Domo or visit the official DOMO Homepage: https://domoproject.me

+Most communications are happening via Discord: https://discordapp.com/invite/VuTYQhK